Cookie Consent by Free Privacy Policy Generator

 A migraine is a type of headache that can cause moderate to severe pain on one side of the head, along with other symptoms.
 One of these symptoms is pain.
 A throbbing or pulsating pain that can be aggravated by physical activity

 It can last from 4 hours to 3 days or more.
-Other symptoms associated with migraine are Nausea, vomiting, increased sensitivity to light and sound, sweating, poor concentration, feeling hot or cold, abdominal pain, diarrhea, dizziness
+Other symptoms associated with migraine are Nausea, vomiting, increased sensitivity to light and sound, sweating, poor concentration, feeling hot or cold, abdominal pain, diarrhoea, and dizziness.

 Some people get migraines almost every day, while others get them once or twice a year